Shop Whole Home ➜ Interior Finishes ➜ Wallpaper

 Non Toxic Wallpaper

-Wallism has great material transparency their prints range from fun to beautiful.
+Wallism has great material transparency, and their prints range from fun to beautiful.
 They shared an abundance of information via email, including a full ingredients list (surprisingly hard to get for wallpaper!)
 They use certified low-VOC inks, kaolin clay finish instead of fire retardant chemicals, and OEKO TEX certified polyester and cellulose backings and layers.

 Why are solvent-based wallpaper inks toxic?

-What is ECO-solvent ink?
+What is ECO-solvent ink in wallpaper?

 ECO-solvent ink is still solvent-based, but it’s a milder solvent without as many VOCs as standard ones.
 They can be made with up to 50% plant-based materials like soy, or even the less-toxic portion of petroleum.
 Therefore, they are a better choice than standard inks, but not as healthy as those that are water-based.

+Titanium dioxide is a naturally-occurring mineral.
+It is sometimes used in inks, and in this format, is considered safe to touch.
 It’s used in sunscreens in both the EU and US and in the US, is often found in brightly colored processed foods, and pharmaceutical medications.
-The EU doesn’t allow it in food, as it is associated with DNA damage.
-It can also be dangerous for workers that inhale it.
+The EU doesn’t allow it in food, but the US does.

 Are clay-based coatings safe?